 Make Items Accessible:

 Make your items as easy to access, inspect and photograph as possible.
 Remove artwork from walls and fragile items from display cases.
 Place smaller items on a table on top of a towel or pad.
 Pull furniture away from walls for easy access to the back and under sides.
 Clear off any surfaces.
 For items in basements, attics, or storage units, make sure there is safe access, plenty of light, power and temperature control where possible.

 Combine Items that are Part of a Set:

 Place any items that are part of a set together such as matching candlesticks, china sets and tea services.

 Lightly dust or clean off your items.
-Heavy dust may affect the ability to inspect the item or photograph it properly.
+Heavy dust or accumulated grime may affect the ability to inspect the item or photograph it properly.

-Have a cleared off working surface and chair available for us to use as a base of operations for a large appraisal project or let us know that we should bring our own.
+Have a cleared off working surface and chairs available for us to use as a base of operations for a large appraisal project or let us know if we should bring our own.

 Be prepared to pay any fees due as negotiated at the time of the onsite inspection.

 After the Onsite Inspection

 After the inspection, we will probably have additional questions for you.